Infobots/Matchbox/Matchbox Chatbox/README.md

 # JavaScript Chatbot

-This is an AI bot that fit ino a Matchbox and be carried anywhere with your for peronal queries Enjoy!
+This is an AI bot that fits into a Matchbox and can be carried anywhere with you for personal queries development time 75 hours
+Aaron Kalvani

 [Demo](https://bots.pm/)